ananthsethuraman/tsne/README.md

 We will term the act of asking this question an experiment.
 We can even name this experiment as Ex1.
-The outcomees of this experiment Ex1 are the the possible answers or candidate answers listed above.
+The outcomes of this experiment Ex1 are the the possible answers or candidate answers listed above.

 We can make up many more experiments of the same sort.
 For example, the following could be an experiment named Ex2:

-    _Question (i.e. Experiment Ex2)_
+    _Experiment Ex2, i.e., a question concerning x2_

     Let us pick the point x2.
 Of the other x's which is nearest to x2?

-    _Possible answers (or candidate answers)_
+    _Outcomes of Ex2, i.e., possible answers or candidate answers to the question above_

     x1
     x3